Clik here to hear the .vav sound of laughing kookaburra

 12th Hole: Aiming for the 10th fairway on your right might shorten the

 hole, but you will probably have a blind shot to the green from there.
-The

 green could be reached in two even if you take the conventional route,